 (descriptions and contact info are listed below)

 Accessibilize Montreal! aims to make Montreal a more accessible place in every way: from the mindsets and interactions between Montrealers to the infrastructure that surrounds us.
-By holding workshops like What is Accessibility, and Accessibilizing Language, we challenge mainstream perceptions of disability, and through advocacy and direct action we protest transit and systemic discrimination.
-Join us in our fight against ableism and a celebration of diversity!
+By holding workshops like Why Accessibilize Montreal, and Gender; Disability and Sexuality: Real Talk with Accessibilize Montreal, we challenge mainstream perceptions of disability, and through advocacy and direct action we protest transit and systemic discrimination.
+Join us in our movement beyond ableism and a respect of diversity!

 Certain Days Freedom for Political Prisoners Calendar Collective

-The Certain Days Political Prisoner Calendar Committee works to support, educate about and fundraise for political prisoners through the production of a yearly calendar.
-The calendar is a project produced by organizers in Montreal and Toronto, with the support of 3 political prisoners in upstate New York.
-We work with an anti-imperialist, anti-racist, feminist, queer and trans positive perspective to help free our movement’s political prisoners.
+The Certain Days Political Prisoner Calendar Committee works to support, educate and fundraise for political prisoners through the production of a yearly calendar.
+The calendar is a project produced by organizers in Montreal and Toronto, with the support of 3 political prisoners in New York State.
+We work with an anti-imperialist, anti-racist, feminist, queer and transliberationist perspective to help free our movement’s political prisoners.

-We are a group of immigrants from Spain and Spanish descended individuals & friends in Montreal who raise awareness against the current worldwide neoliberal establishment and its pro-austerity policies.
-We also collaborate with migrant justice groups in Montreal aiming to improving their status and rights.
+We are a group of immigrants from Spain, and Spanish descended individuals, allies & friends in Montreal who raise awareness about the current worldwide neoliberal establishment and its pro-austerity policies.
+We also collaborate with immigration groups in Montreal aiming to improving their status and rights.

 Collectif opposé à la brutalité policière (COBP)